LYNCH·LLP

 • How many art units does this examiner cover?

-This pooled record describes past outcomes and is not a prediction of any specific application's fate.
-Individual results depend on claim scope, prior art, amendments, and other case-specific factors.
+The pooled rate is a historical aggregate and is not a prediction of any specific application's outcome.
+Individual results vary based on claim scope, prior art, and prosecution history.

 ◈ RESPONDING TO AN OFFICE ACTION